 Which option you choose, however, is important.
 Whole milk is shown to be more beneficial than their lower-fat cousins because it tends to be pure and not pumped with things that make it taste better to make up for the lower fat content.
 It is also best to choose organic milk that is free of antibiotics and hormones.
 And don’t forget, dairy products come in many forms.
 For example, you could try Icelandic or Greek yogurt.

-After weighing the pros and cons, if milk is not something you want to consume, then try the many alternatives and see what works for your healthy, balanced diet.
+After weighing the pros and cons, if it is not something you want to consume, then try the many alternatives and see what works for your healthy, balanced diet.